BalajiRavindaran/Unsigned-Array-Multiplier-Using-Structural-VHDL/README.md

   <li> Utilized high-performance multiplication architectures including Wallace Tree and Baugh-Wooley algorithms to optimize speed, area, and power consumption for FPGA deployment. </li>
   <li> Modeled and simulated the arithmetic logic using Finite State Machines (FSMs) for control logic sequencing and state transitions. </li>
   <li> Focused on core functional requirements such as precision, latency reduction, and hardware efficiency, while also addressing additional features like configurable operand handling and error detection mechanisms. </li>
-  <li> Synthesized and tested the design using tools such as Xilinx Vivado and ModelSim to validate performance metrics including timing, resource utilization, and throughput. </li>
+  <li> Synthesized and tested the design using tools such as ModelSim to validate performance metrics including timing, resource utilization, and throughput. </li>
   <li> Applied modular design principles to ensure reusability, maintainability, and scalability of components across different FPGA platforms. </li>
   <li> Documented the design process, simulation results, and synthesis reports for academic and engineering reference. </li>
 </ul>